the-mars-rover/masterpass/example/README.md

 Then, run the app [in the way your IDE describes](https://flutter.dev/docs/get-started/test-drive).
 You should see either Android, iOS, or web output, depending on your device.

-### Response classes

-The `checkout` method will return an instance of one of the following classes which will describe the result:

-`InvalidTxnCode` - the transaction code used was invalid.

-`MasterpassError` - an error occurred with asterpass before the payment was initiated.

-`UserCancelled` - the user cancelled the transaction.

-`PaymentFailed` - the payment failed (the `reference` field contains the payment reference)

-`PaymentSucceeded` - the payment was successful (the `reference` field contains the payment reference)

 <!-- ROADMAP -->